drusepth/inline-tests/README.md

 ## Fuzzy testing

 This library also supports fuzzy testing.
-To use it, define a variable (`this`) on your tests block and pass a _range_ as a parameter using square brackets (`[` `]`) instead of parentheses.
+To use it, define a variable (e.g. `this` below) on your tests block and pass a _range_ for any parameter using square brackets (`[` `]`) instead of parentheses.
 Square brackets can also be used with non-range values.

 For example,
 ```ruby